NVIDIA/aistore/docs/archive.md

 AIS can natively read, write, append(**), and list archives.

 All sharding formats are equally supported across the entire set of AIS APIs.
+For instance, `list-objects` API supports "opening" _shards_

+> ie., objects formatted as .tar, .tgz, etc. - see above

-For instance, `list-objects` API supports "opening" objects formatted as one of the supported archival types and including contents of archived directories into generated result sets.
+and including the corresponding pathnames into generated result sets.
 Clients can run concurrent multi-object (source bucket => destination bucket) transactions to en masse generate new archives from [selected](/docs/batch.md) subsets of files, and more.

 APPEND to existing archives is also provided but limited to [TAR only](https://aiatscale.org/blog/2021/08/10/tar-append).